MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-netezza.md

 - **Data distribution options**: In both Netezza and Azure Synapse, you can use a `CREATE TABLE` statement to specify a distribution definition.
 Use `DISTRIBUTE ON` for Netezza and `DISTRIBUTION =` for Azure Synapse.

-   Azure Synapse provides an additional way to achieve local joins for small table/large table joins (often called a *dimension table/fact table join* in a star schema model).
+   Azure Synapse provides an additional way to achieve local joins for small table/large table joins, often called a *dimension table/fact table join* in a star schema model.
 The approach is to replicate the smaller dimension table across all nodes, thereby ensuring that any value of the join key for the larger table will have a matching dimension row that's locally available.
 The overhead of replicating the dimension table is relatively low if the tables are not large.
 In this case, using the hash distribution approach described earlier is preferable.

 - **Data indexing**: Azure Synapse provides various user-definable indexing options, but the options are different in operation and usage than system-managed zone maps in Netezza.
 To learn about the indexing options in Azure Synapse, see [Index tables in an Azure Synapse SQL pool](https://docs.microsoft.com/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-index).